28 Iconic Artists Who Immortalized Themselves Through Famous Self-Portraits

 Edvard Munch, “Self-Portrait with Bandaged Ear,” lithograph, 1895 (Photo: Wikimedia Commons, Public domain)

-Norwegian painter and printmaker Edward Munch is known for his dark and dreary Expressionist depictions—and Self-Portrait With Skeleton Arm (1895) is no exception.
+Norwegian painter and printmaker Edward Munch is known for his masterpiece The Scream as well as dark and dreary Expressionist depictions, with Self-Portrait With Skeleton Arm (1895) being no exception.
 This peculiar piece was initially rendered in lithographic chalk and ink, and has been reprinted several times since its conception.
 In later reproductions, Munch even opted to black both out the skeletal arm and his signature.

 Today, authentic prints of this piece can be found in numerous collections, including the British Museum.